 In summary, interdisciplinary collaboration between STEM and SSH disciplines holds significant potential for creating societal impact from our strategic partnerships.
 To fully harness this potential, foster a sense of ownership by involving researchers from the relevant disciplines early in the project.
 Ultimately, for collaboration to thrive, whether it is within the local ecosystem or on a global scale, it must be a win-win situation for all involved parties.

 Interested in more insights like this?

 If you enjoyed this discussion, you might like to listen to our podcast episode Research Valorisation – Overcoming Valorisation Challenges in the Social Sciences, Humanities and Arts.

-Tasha Day is a Project officer at UIIN, where she undertakes research activities and creates content on a wide variety of topics including entrepreneurship education, sustainability and research valorisation.
-Tasha has an Msc in Urban Geography, has worked in urban sustainability and placemaking, and is interested in how universities can be at the forefront of the transition from an extractive to regenerative and sustainable economy.
+Tasha Day (author) is a Project officer at UIIN, where she undertakes research activities and creates content on a wide variety of topics including entrepreneurship education, sustainability and research valorisation.